 If you were involved in a minor car accident, you might wonder, “Do I need a lawyer for a minor car accident?”
-While you may think this isn’t necessary, you want to consult a qualified car accident lawyer to ensure you understand your options and rights.
+While you may think this isn’t necessary, you want to consult a qualified car accident lawyer in Fishers, Indiana, to ensure you understand your options and rights.
 This consultation can also help you avoid legal pitfalls; we’ll outline these below.

 Why You May Require an Attorney’s Services

 One of the biggest reasons you want to retain a car accident attorney following a crash of any severity and size is hidden injuries.
 You may think your body is just trying to tell you you’re shaken up following the accident, but you could have a soft tissue back injury or hairline fractures.
 Unfortunately, when you figure out your minor car accident caused major injuries, it might be too late to have the negligent party pay for your medical costs.